mxxii/yet-another-typescript-package-template/README.md

 List of dependency trackers supported by Shields_io: <https://shields.io/category/dependencies>

 Depfu seems to be well working and useful.

+Dependabot is a part of GitHub now, it delivers security updates automatically and can be configured to do more.
+Good alternative.

 <https://github.com/dylang/npm-check> is a handy tool when you need to manage deps manually.
 It is meant to be installed globally though, so it's only mentioned here.